mentalMint/mentalMint/README.md

 ### Hi there 👋

+## About me ✏️
+I'm the 3'd year student of Faculty of Information Technology, Novosibirsk State University.

+🎤 I listen to different kinds of music, mostly rap.
+Also I create my own songs.

+🛹 I like skateboarding and can make some tricks.

 <!--
 **mentalMint/mentalMint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.